Theme: “FOOD AND NUTRITION IN A CHANGING WORLD: Implications for nutrition security and health in Africa”

 The ANEC IX Conference theme has been chosen to highlight and reflect the succession of global and regional crises and issues currently impacting on nutrition and health, and their implications for research, practice, advocacy and the training of nutrition and health professionals in Africa.

-ANEC IX brings together students, academics, trainers and practitioners, as well as government and non-government actors, multilateral and bilateral organizations.
-The conference provides a forum for exchange of new knowledge and innovative approaches for the management of national priorities.
-Such discussions are complemented by country specific public engagement activities.
-The conference partners with media and modern communication technologies, assisted by supporting social marketing and advocacy efforts.
+This year’s theme addressed key critical global issues which impact food and nutrition security and the food supply chain.
+The theme also reflected current global dialogues and national commitments to food systems transformation for a better world.
+ANEC IX brought together students, academics, trainers and practitioners, as well as government and non-government actors, multilateral and bilateral organizations.
+The conference provided a forum for exchange of new knowledge and innovative approaches for the management of national priorities.
+Such discussions were complemented by country specific public engagement activities.

 Track 1: Food Systems and Nutrition in Africa